 - We are currently talking with potential funding sources and are fundraising for the park if you would like to donate to the project or to the Conservancy, click here.

 Will Ralph C. Wilson, Jr. Centennial Park be accessible from the east along the RiverWalk?

 - Yes, the Conservancy is in discussions with three private property owners just east of Joe Louis Arena to extend the RiverWalk across their properties so that the RiverWalk is continuous from Gabriel Richard Park to West Riverfront Park.

 Will Ralph C. Wilson, Jr. Centennial Park Park be pet-friendly?

 - Dogs that are under control and leashed at all times will be allowed in the park.

 When will the park be open?

-- The grand opening for the park is forecasted for the fall of 2022.
+- The grand opening for the park is forecasted for 2023.